next-multilingual/next-multilingual/README.md

 1. Inject the actual locale in Next.js' router since we need to use a "fake default locale".
 2. Persist the actual locale in the cookie so we can reuse it when hitting the homepage without a locale (`/`).

+You might have noticed the `getActualDefaultLocale` API. his API is part of a [set of "utility" APIs](./src/index.ts) that helps abstract some of the complexity that we configured in Next.js.
+These APIs are very important, since we can no longer rely ono the locales provided by Next.js.
+The main reason for this is that we set the default Next.js locale to `mul` (for multilingual) to allow us to do the dynamic detection on the homepage.
+These APIs are simple and more details are available in your IDE (JSDoc).

 ### Create a custom `Document` (`_document.tsx`)